 Emotional abuses come with an impact on mental health and physical health.
 As a result of a coping mechanism, you can take the help of this amazing method for defending yourself from the emotional and physical harm to your wellbeing.
 You can use this method with:

 How effective is Grey Rock Method?

-I have read so much research regarding the Grey rock method and as of now, there is no piece of evidence which states that the grey rock method is an effective or safe way for protecting someone from emotional abuse.
-However, some psychologists say that it is helpful but the grey rock method technique is not a viable strategy for avoiding abuse or toxicity.
+I have read so much research regarding the Grey rock method and as of now, there is no piece of evidence which states this method is an effective or safe way for protecting someone from emotional abuse.
+However, some psychologists say that it is helpful but still it is not a viable strategy for avoiding abuse or toxicity.